Rydhi-Dadigamuwa/Fine-Tune_FLAN-T5_with_LoRA/README.md

 ## 💻 Part 2 – Code Implementation & Explanation

-This article walks you through the **coding aspect of LoRa**, ideal for learners who want to move from understanding the theory to building projects.
+This article walks you through the **coding aspect of LoRA**, ideal for learners who want to move from understanding the theory to building projects.

 You'll find:
 - Complete code implementations